vlrevolution/diffusion-pipe/README.md

 - Easily add new models by implementing a single subclass

 ## Recent changes
+- 2025-06-27
+  - OmniGen2 LoRA training is supported, but only via standard t2i training.
+  - Refactored Cosmos-Predict2 implementation to align with other rectified flow models.
+The only effective change is that the loss weighting is slightly different.
 - 2025-06-14
   - Cosmos-Predict2 t2i LoRA training is supported.
 As usual, see the supported models doc for details.
   - Added option for using float8_e5m2 as the transformer_dtype.